KualiCo/cor-kinesis-nodejs/README.md

 npm install
 ```

-Modify the app.properties file to work in your environment (change streamName and applicationName to the stu-cm-<your_institution>)
+Modify the app.properties file to work in your environment by changing the streamName and applicationName to stu-cm-<institution_subdomain> (e.g., monsters-tst, byu-stg, coventry)
 ```
 vim app.properties
 ```